MIT School of Humanities, Arts, and Social Sciences

-The MIT School of Humanities, Arts, and Social Sciences (SHASS) is one of the five schools of the Massachusetts Institute of Technology, located in Cambridge, Massachusetts, US.
-The school has over 20 departments, department-level programs, and faculties granting SB, SM, and PhD degrees.
-Major fields of study include anthropology, comparative media studies, economics, history, linguistics, literature, music, philosophy, political science, and theater arts.
+The MIT School of Humanities, Arts, and Social Sciences (SHASS) is one of the five schools of the Massachusetts Institute of Technology, located in Cambridge, Massachusetts, in the United States.
+The school includes 11 academic areas and works alongside six departments, labs, and programs.
+SHASS grants SB, SM, and PhD degrees.
+Major fields of study include anthropology, comparative media studies and writing, economics, history, linguistics, literature, music, philosophy, political science, science, technology, and society, and theater arts.
 Other programs include the Center for International Studies; Knight Science Journalism; Science, Technology, and Society; Security Studies; and HyperStudio (digital humanities).